-Back at the Radio House his speech becomes more impassioned.
-"Why do I tell you about this?
+His speech becomes more impassioned.

+SHOSTAKOVICH Why do I tell you about this?
 I tell you this so that those Leningraders who are now listening to me shall know that the life of our city is going on normally.
-All of us now carry our military burdens."
+All of us now carry our military burdens.

 Katya looks to the faces of those watching Shostakovich speak.

 They are the faces of the devoted, the determined.